-The assembly of the nano-hexapod is critical for both avoiding additional stress in the flexible joints (that would result in a loss of stroke) and for the precisely determining the Jacobian matrix.
-The goal was to fix the six struts to the two nano-hexapod plates (shown in Figure 1.1a) while the two plates were parallel and aligned vertically so that all the flexible joints did not experience any stress.
-To do so, a precisely machined mounting tool (Figure 1.1b) is used to position the two nano-hexapod plates during the assembly procedure.
+The assembly of the nano-hexapod is quite critical to both avoid additional stress in the flexible joints (that would result in a loss of stroke) and for the precise determination of the Jacobian matrix.
+The goal is to fix the six struts to the two nano-hexapod plates (shown in Figure 1.1a) while the two plates are parallel, aligned vertically, and such that all the flexible joints do not experience any stress.
+Do to so, a precisely machined mounting tool (Figure 1.1b) is used to position the two nano-hexapod plates during the assembly procedure.